 Academic background

+I am currently an Honorary Research Fellow in the Department of English at the University of Liverpool.
 My PhD at the University of Exeter focused on Victorian literature, landscape, and archaeology, and from 2014-2017 I held an Honorary Fellowship with the University of Liverpool.
 I have worked with various companies and charities, including The Thomas Hardy Society and The Jurassic Coast Trust, to produce books, journals, and articles.
 I have also contributed to international University research projects, and have spoken on Radio 4 and Channel 4.

 History Writing